QUALITY ADMISSION TEST FOR SCHOOLS

 CHARACTER TEST EXPLAINED

-ASSISTING SCHOOLS TO KNOW BETTER OF STUDENTS
+ASSISTING SCHOOLS TO BETTER KNOW THEIR STUDENTS

 With consultation of a child psychologist with a specialisation in educational support, the IDAT uses multiple-choice questions of preference and affinity to assess executive skills of students.
 The skills chosen have been chosen in terms of desired and important behaviour for success in a global education environment.